ho-nl/vagrant-development-box/README.md

 ## Running grunt/gulp

-You can run your `grunt exec:all` from outside the box.
-If you have custom gulp scripts, those can also be ran from outside the box (even browserSync should work).
+Run your `grunt exec:all` or `gulp production` from **outside** the box.
+They do work inside the box, but beware that the symlinks wont be correct in your local environment.

 ## Cache handling

-Since box doesn't sync the `var` folder, Magento's cache needs to be flushed from the inside of the box: `php bin/magento c:f`.
+The box doesn't sync the `var` folder, Magento's cache needs to be flushed from the inside of the box: `php bin/magento c:f`.

 ## Varnish